+Stealing the groom’s shoes at Indian weddings is an age old tradition.
+It’s a game – played between two teams – the bride’s side and the groom’s side.
 Traditionally Indian weddings were arranged between two families.
 Often the bride and groom, or the couple, had never spoken to each other, or very little.
-Games were incorporated throughout South Asian wedding celebrations to have fun while bringing the couple as well as their families together and get to know each other….literally.
+Games were incorporated throughout Indian wedding celebrations to have fun while bringing the couple as well as their families together and get to know each other….literally.
 They’re like the original icebreakers!

-Today, these games are still relevant.
+These games are still relevant today.
 One, they’re fun and two, they still serve their purpose of bringing the families and friends of both sides, together.

 This is one most people are very familiar with.
 This game pits each side (bride and groom/the couple) against each other.
 As the groom enters the mandap, the cousins and friends on both sides, jump into ‘battle’ to grab the shoes and hide them from the other side.
 If the bride’s side wins they won’t give the groom his shoes back without (sweet) payment!

 Search for venues by location and further filter by geography, price, capacity.

 Detailed venue profiles have the Indian and South Asian-specific info you need.

 Fill out the form for each venue that you’re interested in and the venues will reach out to you.

 The Largest Indian Wedding Venue Marketplace